 Your doctor-patient relationship should be based on open communication and trust.
 Your doctor should see you as a human being with psychological, psychosocial, emotional, and cultural needs.
 You need to work as a team with your doctor to treat your prostate cancer most effectively.

-Depending on your stage, grade, age, state of health, medical history, and family history—you may be able to choose your treatment from among several treatment options.
-In order to make an informed decision it is important to have all the information for each of the proposed options.
+Depending on your type of prostate cancer (grade, stage, PSA rate), your age, your health status, your medical and family history, you may be able to choose your treatment from among several treatment options.
+It will then be important to have all the information on each option available to make an informed decision.